Importance Notice Regarding Hearings in Division B

 The following guidelines govern this Division.
 They are intended to give a reliable framework for resolving or trying cases in this Division.

 - The first time a case is on the docket in this Division, the Court will ask whether defendant waives speedy trial.
 If defendant does not waive speedy at that time, the case will be set for a calendar call on the second Monday (not including the Monday of that week) after the case first appears on the docket.

-- Trial dockets will be for a 2-week period on Wednesday through Friday of those weeks.
-Wednesday, Thursday, and Friday are specifically reserved for TRIALS ONLY and other matters specially set by the court.
+- Trial dockets will be for a 2-week period on Tuesday and Wednesday of those weeks.
+Tuesday and Wednesday are specifically reserved for TRIALS ONLY and other matters specially set by the court.

 - Each side is entitled to one continuance of a calendar call.
 Further continuances will be at the sole discretion of the Court, with a showing of compelling circumstances.